 Why does getting regular exercise make everything work so well?
 One theory is that we evolved as endurance athletes, running for hours to catch our dinner.
 The early Homo sapiens who had the most stamina thrived, and migrated across the globe.
 It was, quite literally, survival of the fittest.
 And the super-activity fueled our ability to think (our brain size is three times larger than expected) and organize complex social groups for more effective exploration and hunting.

-Page 2 of 2 - Now, fast-forward to today -- many folks don't get even 15 minutes of continuous walking in a week!
+Now, fast-forward to today -- many folks don't get even 15 minutes of continuous walking in a week!
 No wonder obesity, diabetes, heart disease, fatty liver and dementia are skyrocketing.

 But at the same time, more people are looking for ways to break out of that trap.
 Hundreds of thousands of people in Canada and the U.S. participate in organized athletic events, from century rides to mini-tris and half-marathons, and hundreds of thousands more go for a walk, a jog or a swim as often as they can.
 A lot of people are finding that they're much happier when they're active, and they get more done.